 LITERACY FOR ALL

 At Literary Academy Collective (LAC) we believe access to literacy is the most pressing Civil Rights issue in New York City.
-Our mission is to design and support NYC DOE Public Schools that will allow children with dyslexia, language-based learning disabilities, and those struggling to read to achieve academic success.

 Our goal is to break the cycle of illiteracy for students with dyslexia, LBLDs, and other struggling readers.